KirklandLab/CutandTag_Alignment_QC/README.md

 *Note: This makes random downsampling reproducible when the same input BAM, target, and seed are used.
 A fixed seed is recommended when comparing duplicate cap or downsampling settings across repeated test runs.*

-For normal operation, the workflow should be run without a fixed seed:
+For routine operation, the workflow can instead generate a new seed:

 ```yaml
 downsample_seed: "random"
 ```

-*Note: This lets downsampling remain random and may not select the exact same reads when the workflow is rerun.
-This is appropriate for routine processing.*
+*Note: When `downsample_seed: "random"` is used, the workflow generates and records a new seed for each sample that is actually downsampled.
+Repeated runs may therefore select different fragments.*

 ---